mfalkus/css-contents/README.md

   */
 ```

-Simple stuff but I've found it to be really useful when you're making a lot of changes to a stylesheet and aren't keeping the TOC of up to date.
+Simple stuff but I've found it to be really useful when you're making a lot of
+changes to a stylesheet and aren't keeping the TOC of up to date.

-## Example usage
+## Recommended/Example usage

-    # To output a table of contents to STDOUT
+    # Add (or update if already exists) a table of contents to our stylesheet
-    cat my-stylesheet.css | ./create-toc.pl
+    ./update-toc.pl -f style.css

-    # To see which lines are triggering a section title run with -d
+    # To see which lines are triggering a section title run with -v and -n
-    # See the perldoc for more information on this output
-    cat my-stylesheet.css | ./create-toc.pl -d

-## To Do

-I'll probably add a flag that allows the table of contents to be prepended to the current stylesheet, or perhaps substituted for #TOC# or similar.
+    ./update-toc.pl -n -v -f style.css

+Checkout the `perldoc` for full details.